Undergraduate Admissions

 In addition to the completed application, which includes the nonrefundable application fee (or approved fee-waiver), accomplishments and activities outside of the classroom, and required essays, students are expected to submit the following materials:

-• Official transcript(s) from all secondary schools attended, including summer sessions and including any online or distance-education classes.
-Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions.
+- Official transcript(s) from all secondary schools attended, including summer sessions and including any online or distance-education classes.
+Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions, preferably via an approved electronic service.

-• Applicants must self-report college-level coursework and grades not reported on an official high school transcript.
+- Applicants must self-report college-level coursework and grades not reported on an official high school transcript.
 Official college transcripts are required from all enrolling students.
-Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions.
+Transcripts must be sent directly from the educational institution to the Office of Undergraduate Admissions, preferably via an approved electronic service.

-• School report and one teacher recommendation (If the candidate is in his or her first year at a new school, a recommendation from the previous school is suggested.)
+- School report and one teacher recommendation (If the candidate is in his or her first year at a new school, a recommendation from the previous school is also acceptable.)

 As part of the first-year application, students have the option of expressing interest in being considered for Carolina Global Launch (CGL) in the case that we will not be able to offer admission for the fall semester.
 Expressing interest in CGL does not impact that student’s consideration for fall admission.
 CGL provides the opportunity to study abroad during the fall semester and then have guaranteed enrollment as a transfer student to Carolina for the spring semester upon successful completion of CGL.

-The Office of Undergraduate Admissions, at its discretion, may deny admission to students who submit completed applications but who do not provide one or more of the materials listed above.
+The Office of Undergraduate Admissions, at its discretion, may deny admission or withdraw applications from consideration for students who submit completed applications but who do not provide one or more of the materials listed above.

 In addition to these materials, applicants may submit information that will enhance the University’s understanding of their background and preparation for college.